Isaac-Ngahu/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

   - How I debugged:
+  seeing what happened when i clicked the add toy button on the frontend and looking in the network area for any logs of what was happening noticing there was an error originating from the server checking the server side for the error and correcting it from Toys.create to Toy.create

 - Update the number of likes for a toy

   - How I debugged:
+  clicking the like button then checking the network area to see what is going on in the backend seeing the likes were not properly updating the database then correcting it

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged:
+  clicking the donate button then checking the network area seeing that the route was not defined in the backend adding the route then testing the donate button